-Responsibilities are an more effective way to teach ownership and accountability.
-Learn the difference between rules and responsibilities.
+Reinforcing responsibilities is a more effective way to teach ownership and accountability.
+In this article, learn the difference between rules and responsibilities.

 “At camp, we don’t have rules,” my then-five-year-old told me.
 He attended a summer camp that promoted free play and choice.
 Staffers allowed them to roam and decide which activity they wanted to do, from bread making to dance.

 I loved this model and appreciated that the camp encouraged self-initiative and decision-making.
 I understood the benefits of free, independent play and the ability to make their own choices.

 “We have no rules,” he continued.
 “We have responsibilities.”

 He went on to explain that, despite having no rules, the kids had four responsibilities:

 - Have fun

 I was intrigued.
 I then created “what if” scenarios with my son to see if these four responsibilities could take the place of rules.